Canon 1D Mark II vs Olympus E-500

 |12.||Canon 1D||Y||- / -||-||-||-||FW||-||-||-|

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the E-500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D Mark II and the E-500 have been discontinued, but can regularly be found used on eBay.
+Both the 1D Mark II and the E-500 have been discontinued, but can regularly be found used on ebay.
 The 1D Mark II was replaced by the Canon 1D Mark II N, while the E-500 was followed by the Olympus E-510.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Mark II Manual (free pdf) or the online Olympus E-500 Manual.
+Further information on the features and operation of the 1D Mark II and E-500 can be found, respectively, in the Canon 1D Mark II Manual (free pdf) or the online Olympus E-500 Manual.